Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Economic impact and collaborative movements

-He global anime market It reached a value exceeding $25 billion in 2025, demonstrating its international economic relevance.
+The global anime market it reached a value of more than 25 billion dollars in 2025, evidencing its international economic relevance.

 Growth of the global anime market

-Streaming has allowed simultaneous access to world premieres, increasing audience and profits in various regions.
+Streaming has allowed simultaneous access to world premieres, increasing viewership and profits in various regions.

-The sale of collectible figures and other items related to popular series drives a constantly expanding and enthusiastic market.
+The sale of collectible figures and other items related to popular series drives an ever-expanding market and enthusiasm.

-Furthermore, the box office success of franchises like Demon Slayer boosts the visibility and profitability of anime globally.
+In addition, the box office success of franchises like Demon Slayer enhances the visibility and profitability of anime globally.

-Fan-subs, created by fans, promote the dissemination of anime in various languages and encourage active community participation.
+Fan-subs, created by fans, encourage the dissemination of anime in varied languages and encourage active community participation.

-This collaborative work is also reflected in the promotion of small publishing houses and the organization of events that connect different regions.
+This collaborative work is also reflected in the promotion of small publishers and the organization of events that connect different regions.

-Furthermore, anime influences local narratives, allowing for cultural identification among young people from diverse backgrounds.
+On the other hand, anime influences local narratives, allowing cultural identification between young people from diverse contexts.